 Meanwhile Dave Kiddy was doing some drilling.

 He was making the holes to affix the penstock valve, which is at the bottom of the weir and will be opened if the whole section has to be drained.
-See May 20th 2016 below.
+See May 20th 2016 above.

 March 23rd.
 A nice day and another concrete pour was due.
 This time it was to put the surface on the path across the top of the spill weir.
 Note that the concrete piers containing the slots for the stop planks are done and the penstock valve is in place.
 Note also that there are paving slabs in place under the stop plank slots.